harrycresswell/harry/site/content/projects/albion.md

 [[blocks]]
 heading = "Challenge"
 subheading = ""
-content = "<p>Albion needed a seemless experience between website and store, that would be intuitive enough for a small team to adopt.
-They wanted to include a weather app, providing the forcast for a given riding location.
+content = "<p>Albion needed a seamless experience between website and store, that would be intuitive enough for a small team to adopt.
+They wanted to include a weather app, providing the forecast for a given riding location.
 The idea was to pair this data with riding advice and relevant Albion products suggestions.</p>" template = "body-copy"
 [[blocks]]
 image = "v1572276418/hc/albion-design-challenges.jpg"